animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-The following sections provide an overview to the {sdg-acronym}
-annotations in order to get started quickly.
+The following sections provide an overview to the SDG annotations in order to get started quickly.

 </div>